Category Archives: Time of Flight

 Time of Flight Presentation – HamSCI 2026 Workshop

-Here is my Time of Flight presentation, where I describe the addition of the time domain to the suite of precision measurements delivered by the wsprdaemon system:
+Here is my Time of Flight presentation, where I describe the addition of the time domain to the suite of precision measurements delivered by the wsprdaemon system.
+The following two videos are of the same presentation (because I like redundancy for fault-tolerance):

 Discussing the TAPRX-888 SDR design — This is a TAPR project that I am working on, creating the schematic and layout package for a true open-source SDR: